etiennec78/Home-Automation/README.md

 | :---: | :---: | :---: |
 | ESP Bluetooth Dummie 🚗 | [Read More](Extra/ESP-Bluetooth-Dummie) | [File](Extra/ESP-Bluetooth-Dummie/esp-bluetooth-dummie.ino) |

+## AI Disclosure 🤖

+All the code in this repository is 100% human-made by me (etiennec78)

+I **only** use AI to improve my English grammar in the documentation and descriptions

+Even emojis are handpicked by me on [emojidb](https://emojidb.org/)

 ## Consider supporting ? 🩷

 If you enjoyed the work put into this repository, don't hesitate to **star it** ! ⭐